Listed parks and gardens in Yorkshire and the Humber

 The Register of Historic Parks and Gardens of Special Historic Interest in England, created in 1983, is administered by Historic England.
-It includes more than 1,600 sites, ranging from gardens of public houses, to cemeteries and public parks.
+It includes more than 1,600 sites, ranging from gardens of private houses, to cemeteries and public parks.

 There are 128 registered parks and gardens in Yorkshire and the Humber.
 7 are listed at grade I, the highest grade, 23 at grade II*, the middle grade, and 98 at grade II, the lowest grade.